 Kapil popped the champagne on the Lord’s balcony before replacing it with a bottle of milk in his hands.
 At 24, he was a World Cup winning captain.
 But it was only when they returned home they realized the impact of their victory.
 At the Mumbai Airport, they were welcomed to unprecedented scenes in Indian cricket - thousands of fans at the airport, people jumping over each other to catch a glimpse of the team bus and jam packed stands during the team's victory lap at the Wankhede stadium.

 Moreover, the win inspired the Indian population to look at cricket with adulation.
 At the same time, it fed youngsters with the desire to take up cricket, setting the foundation for future India cricketers like Sachin Tendulkar, Rahul Dravid and many more.
-Witnessing how the celebrations had gripped the nation, the big money-spenders realized the potential the game holds in the country and money flew in different routes that made BCCI the richest board in the world in two decades’ time.
+Witnessing how the celebrations had gripped the nation, the big money-spenders realized the potential the game holds in the country and money flew in through different routes that made BCCI the richest board in the world in two decades’ time.

 Back in England, David Frith, the editor of Wisden Cricket Monthly, who had given the Indian team no chance in his preview for the tournament was asked by a reader back in USA to eat his words.
 In a sporting act, Frith did the needful and was photographed by WCM ‘eating his words’ with a glass of wine in his hands to clear his throat.